-Continuing our API Interview series, this month we speak to Ben Ashing, one of Cyclr’s Connector Development Team, about his experiences with an array of API authentication types.
+We are continuing our API Interview series, with our second sit down chat with Ben Ashing one of Cyclr’s Connector Developers.
+We are talking about his experiences with an array of API authentication types.

 How many types of API Authentication have you worked with?

-I’ve worked with a fair few of the available authentication types.
-Anything from OAuth 1, OAuth 2, HTTP Basic, API key, to more obscure solutions such as kerberos, AWS Security Token Service and custom implementations.
+I’ve worked with a fair amount of available authentication types, from OAuth1, OAuth2, HTTP Basic, API Key, to more obscure solutions such as Kerberos, AWS Security Token Service and custom implementations.

-We regularly work with HTTP Basic, a simple auth scheme that sends the users username and password credentials in an authorisation header as a Base64 encoded string, and OAuth 2.0, an open framework for authenticating an API where the user swaps their credentials for a token which will then be to authenticate the API calls.
+We regularly work with HTTP Basic, a simple auth scheme that sends the users username and password credentials in an authorisation header as a Base64 encoded string.
+We also use OAuth 2.0, an open framework for authenticating an API where the user swaps their credentials for a token which will then be to authenticate the API calls.

 Within Cyclr we have the templates set out for the most common types which allow us to easily setup connector authentication in most cases.